edgedb/easy-edgedb/README.md

 }
 ```

-Then we'll say there are three main doors to enter and leave Castle Dracula, so we `INSERT` it as follows:
+Then we'll say there are three main doors to enter and leave Castle Dracula, so we `INSERT` them as follows:

 ```
 INSERT Castle {